kos-lang/kos/doc/modules.md

 `reverse` flag.
 Elements are retrieved from the iterable object through its `iterator()` function.

-`key` is a function which produces a sorting key for each element to be sorted.
-The elements are then sorted by the keys using the '<' operator.
+`key` is a single-argument function which produces a sorting key for each element of the array.
+The array elements are then sorted by the keys using the '<' operator.
 By default `key` is `void` and the elements themselves are used as sorting keys.

 `reverse` defaults to `false`.
 If `reverse` is specified as `true`, the elements are sorted in reverse order, i.e. in a descending key